Consulting with a Conscience™

 In the business world, the importance of cybersecurity can't be overstated.
 In recent years, we've seen a surge in high-profile data breaches, with hackers finding new and creative ways to exploit vulnerabilities in both corporate and government systems.
 The cost of these breaches can be staggering in terms of the loss of sensitive data and the damage to a company's reputation and bottom line.

-That's why it's so crucial for businesses to take a proactive approach to cybersecurity rather than simply reacting to attacks after they happen.
-And taking preventive measures can keep your business safe from potential threats and limit the damage if an attack does occur.pexels-tima-miroshnichenko-5380642
+This underscores the need for businesses to take a proactive approach to cybersecurity rather than simply reacting to attacks after they happen.
+And taking preventive measures can keep your business safe from potential threats and limit the damage if an attack does occur.

 What exactly is preventive cybersecurity?

-In the most basic sense, preventive cybersecurity is all about protecting your data and systems from being compromised by outside threats.
+In the most basic sense, preventive cybersecurity protects your data and systems from being compromised by outside threats.

 This includes implementing security measures like firewalls, intrusion detection/prevention systems, and encryption, to name a few.
 It also encompasses employee training on security protocol and awareness of social engineering techniques.

-There are several different elements that go into preventive cybersecurity, but some of the most important are listed below.
+Several different elements go into preventive cybersecurity, but some of the most important are listed below.

-Determine the dangers you and/or your business are up against.
+Determine the dangers you and your business are up against

 There are many dangers that businesses face when it comes to cybersecurity.
 One of the most common is the threat of data breaches.

-This can happen when hackers gain access to a company's computer systems and steal susceptible data, like customer credit card numbers or personal data.
-Another danger is the possibility of cyber attacks, which can occur when hackers attempt to disrupt a company's operations by taking down its website or interfering with its network traffic.
+This can happen when hackers access a company's computer systems and steal susceptible data, like customer credit card numbers or personal data.
+Another danger is cyber attacks, which can occur when hackers attempt to disrupt a company's operations by taking down its website or interfering with its network traffic.

 By understanding the dangers that businesses face, companies can take steps to protect themselves and their customers from these threats.